binaek/gocoll/trie/README.md

-# gotrie
+# trie

-`gotrie` is a generic Trie (prefix tree) implementation in Go, which supports storing key-value pairs with optional expiry durations.
+`trie` is a generic Trie (prefix tree) implementation in Go, which supports storing key-value pairs with optional expiry durations.

 ## Features